-What You Need to Know About Cleaning and Preparing Aluminum Filler and Base Metals Before Welding
+What You Need To Know About Cleaning and Preparing Aluminum Filler and Base Metals Before Welding

 Dirty aluminum sets you off on the wrong foot before you ever strike an arc.
 Take these cleaning/prep steps for the optimal welding of aluminum.

 There are key steps you can take in the treatment and preparation of filler and base metals to ensure that you don’t face problems associated with dirt, grease and airborne shop dust — as well as the natural oxidation process that takes place when aluminum is exposed to the air.
-We’ll cover these steps and present you with best practices to make sure you’re not sabotaging your aluminum welding processes before you even begin.

 Aluminum presents immediate challenges versus steel.
 Aluminum has a greater potential to develop problems such as lack of fusion due to the tough oxide layer, lack of penetration due to high thermal conductivity, and porosity due to the high solubility of hydrogen in molten aluminum.
 As such, all moisture and hydrocarbons must be eliminated, and the thickness of the oxide film must be controlled and prevented from hydrating due to the presence of excessive moisture.

 Proper storage and handling of aluminum filler and base metals